Aletsch Glacier Hike

 Before that, I would tell you to go take a look at the mirrored Vordersee lake, right in front of the hut, and watch the mountains in the distance start getting red from the sunrise, what a peaceful moment.

-He was the person that advised me exactly where I should walk and not once I’d reach it.
+He was the person who advised me exactly where I should walk, and not once I’d reach it.

 So resuming, you can get way down to the entrance of the glacier and go left to a bigger opening that has some sort of a small waterfall (I wouldn’t advise you to go any further down cause you might not be able to come back up), and you can go to the right and go inside a small blue-iced cave, which seems reasonably safe but not so magnificent.